 If the merger is completed, at the effective time of the merger, each issued and outstanding share of Grace common stock (after giving effect to the acceleration of the Grace restricted stock and the conversion of the Grace convertible promissory notes) will automatically be converted into the right to receive a number of Acasti common shares per share of Grace common stock equal to the equity exchange ratio set forth in the merger agreement such that, immediately following the consummation of the merger, existing Acasti shareholders are expected to own at least 55% and existing Grace stockholders are expected to own at most 45% of the outstanding capital stock of the combined company on a fully-diluted basis.
-Based on the Grace common stock and Acasti common shares outstanding on July 13, 2021, up to a maximum of 170,500,000 Acasti common shares are issuable to Grace stockholders are merger consideration.
+Based on the Grace common stock and Acasti common shares are issuable to Grace stockholders as merger consideration.